freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

   ...
 ```

-Open a PR to the CDN repo with these changes and tag `@freeCodeCamp/dev-team` for review.
+Open a PR to the CDN repo with these changes for review.

 ## Prep the News Repo for the New Language